Toyota RAV4 EV: History

-A second generation RAV4 EV demonstrator was unveiled at the November 2010 Los Angeles Auto Show.
+A demonstrator was unveiled at the November 2010 Los Angeles Auto Show.
 Toyota built 35 of these converted RAV4s (Phase Zero vehicles) for a demonstration and evaluation program that ran through 2011.
-The lithium metal-oxide battery and other power train components were supplied by Tesla Motors.
-The re-engineered RAV4 EV production version (Phase One vehicle) was unveiled at the May 2012 International Electric Vehicle Symposium in Los Angeles.
+The lithium metal-oxide battery and other power train components were supplied by Tesla.
+These prototypes had a 660 lb lithium-ion battery pack with a 50 kWh total capacity (37 kWh usable) and achieved a range of between 80 and 120 mi.
+The prototypes used components from the Tesla Roadster (first generation).

+On July 15, 2011, Tesla entered into a supply and services agreement with Toyota for the supply of a validated electric powertrain system, including a battery, charging system, inverter, motor, gearbox and associated software.